 The amount of fat in ground beef is listed as a percentage.
 When you see ground beef labelled 80/20 in the butcher's case that means that it has a 20% fat content.
 This is the most common version of ground beef sold.
 You can also easily find 90/10 (10% fat) and 95/5 (5% fat).
 Sometimes these are referred to as 90% lean or 95% lean.

 It is possible to reduce the fat content of any ground beef by cooking it and then draining off the fat as you are doing.
-I can't tell you precisely how much fat you are getting rid of using that method but as a rule of thumb one teaspoon of fat is contains 5 grams of fat and about 50 calories.
-With 80/20 beef it would be easy to drain off as much as 1/4 cup or more.
+I can't tell you precisely how much fat you are getting rid of using that method, but as a (rough) rule of thumb, one teaspoon of fat contains 5 grams of fat and about 50 calories.
+With a pound of 80/20 beef it would be easy to drain off as much as 1/4 cup or more.
 That 1/4 cup represents as much as 600 calories and 60 grams of fat which works out to 150 calories per portion.

 Thanks for writing.